top of page

 If You're a Farmer Looking to Book:

-1. Download IFFCO Kisan Uday or My Gromor app
+1. Download IFFCO Kisan Uday or My Gromor app.

-2. OR visit nearest PMKSK fertilizer shop
+2. OR visit the nearest PMKSK fertilizer shop.

-3. Prepare your field (clear boundaries, water ready)
+3. Prepare your field (clear boundaries, water ready).

-4. Book 2-3 days in advance for best availability
+4. Book 2-3 days in advance for best availability.

 If You're a Rural Woman Interested in Becoming a Drone Didi:

-1. Contact your local SHG coordinator
+1. Contact your local SHG coordinator.

-2. Check with DAY-NRLM district officials
+2. Check with DAY-NRLM district officials.

-3. Ensure your SHG is active and has good financial records
+3. Ensure your SHG is active and has good financial records.

-4. Be ready for 15-day intensive training
+4. Be ready for 15-day intensive training.

 If You're Supporting This Movement:

-• Spread awareness in your village
+• Spread awareness in your village.

-• Help women access training opportunities
+• Help women access training opportunities.

-• Encourage farmers to try the service
+• Encourage farmers to try the service.

-• Share success stories on social media
+• Share success stories on social media.

 The future of farming is here.
 Let's make it fly!